Democratic Majority for Israel: 2020 campaign work

-2021 campaign work
+2021–2022 campaign work

 DMFI PAC made an endorsement in the 2021 Ohio 11th congressional district special election, in which the front-running candidates were progressive former State Senator Nina Turner and more moderate Democratic county councilwoman Shontel Brown.
 The PAC endorsed Brown, citing her likely support for Israel, Turner's interest in placing conditions on U.S. aid to Israel, and Turner's lack of a statement on BDS.
 The endorsement came alongside other support from mainstream Democrats, including endorsements from elected officials like Representatives Jim Clyburn and Joyce Beatty.
 By July 2021, DMFI had spent over $660,000 in the race.
 Much of the advertising suggested that Turner was too divisive.
 In late July, DMFI released a poll of 400 likely Democratic voters that placed Brown five points behind Turner.
 Brown defeated Turner.
 By the end of the race, DMFI PAC had spent over $1 million on television ads and over $2 million total.
-Journalist Daniel Marans of HuffPost said that "there's no question that DMFI played a pivotal role" in the election, which was held to replace Representative Marcia Fudge, now the U.S. Secretary of Housing and Urban Development.
-Jewish Insiders Matthew Kassel called Brown's win a "major victory for DMFI."
+Journalist Daniel Marans of HuffPost said that "there's no question that DMFI played a pivotal role" in the election, which was held to replace Representative Marcia Fudge, who resigned from Congress in 2021 to serve as the U.S. Secretary of Housing and Urban Development in the Biden administration.
+Jewish Insiders Matthew Kassel called Brown's win a "major victory for DMFI".

-In the month before the 2020-2021 U.S. Senate special election runoff in Georgia, DMFI PAC endorsed Raphael Warnock against Republican Senator Kelly Loeffler.
+In the month before the 2020–21 United States Senate special election in Georgia, DMFI PAC endorsed Raphael Warnock against Republican Senator Kelly Loeffler.
 Warnock thanked DMFI PAC on Twitter for its endorsement, saying he would "stand for Israel's security" and "work to strengthen the alliance between our nations".
 The endorsement followed DMFI PAC's earlier endorsement of Democratic Senate candidate Jon Ossoff against Republican Senator David Perdue.
 Warnock and Ossoff defeated their Republican opponents in the January 5 runoffs.